Analysis | How the Iowa Caucuses Work and What’s New for 2020

 To contact the reporter on this story: Gregory Korte in Washington at gkorte@bloomberg.net

-To contact the editors responsible for this story: Wendy Benjaminson at wbenjaminson@bloomberg.net, Laurence Arnold
+To contact the editors responsible for this story: Wendy Benjaminson at wbenjaminson@bloomberg.net, Paul Geitner, Kathleen Hunter

 ©2020 Bloomberg L.P.